wisse-smit/ha_google_drive_file_manager/README.md

 # Google Drive Media Integration for Home Assistant

-This custom integration allows you to interact with Google Drive to upload media files, list files by pattern, and clean up older files matching a pattern directly from Home Assistant.
+This custom integration allows you to interact with Google Drive to upload (media) files, list files by pattern, and clean up older files matching a pattern directly from Home Assistant.

-**Disclaimer:**

-* This project is not affiliated with or endorsed by Google LLC.

-- "Google Drive" and related marks are trademarks of Google LLC.
+Create automated Google Cloud backups for security cameras, backup key files, or archive important Home Assistant data  — all seamlessly and securely in the cloud.

 ## Installation (Custom Repository)